StakeSquid/ethereum-rpc-docker/docs/howto-celo-archive.md

 	https://{DOMAIN}/celo-archive

-Alternatively to the logs you can check the nodes status via rpc from the indexer machine using the following curl command.
+Alternatively to the logs you can check the nodes status via rpc from any whitelisted machine using the following curl command.

 	curl --data '{"method":"eth_synching","params":[],"id":1,"jsonrpc":"2.0"}' -H "Content-Type: application/json" -X POST http://{DOMAIN}/celo-archive